wp-plugins/woocommerce-mercadopago/readme.txt

 Add ARS with [WooCommerce ARS Currency](http://wordpress.org/extend/plugins/woocommerce-ars-currency/) plugin.

+= Is your site is not receiving the payment notifications? =

+This can happen when you are using the **iThemes Security**, here's how to solve [here](http://tureseller.com.ar/solucion-al-problema-de-recibir-notificaciones-de-compra-desde-mercadopago-en-woocommerce-para-wordpress/).

 ### FAQ em Português: ###

 = Qual é a licença do plugin? =